 She actually sold pretty well in this version, but something about the design never sat right with me.
 In my second attempt I wanted to play off the campfire and cottage-country type vibe.
 Here's version 2.0

-I changed her stance up a bit and made the bulked up the guitar.
+I changed her stance up a bit and bulked up the guitar.
 I also went for a chunkier feel in terms of the lines, with solid colours and more contrast.
 Still, after we finalized the design, made a silkscreen, and printed a bunch of rounds of the new version, I wasn't happy.

-It was back to the drawing board!
+Back to the drawing board.

-For Guitar Bear 3.0, I took a little of the elements in each of the previous design - the heavier guitar, a little more detail in the bear - and pared it down so that the figure was the single and central visual.
+For Guitar Bear 2.5, I took a little of the elements in each of the previous design - the heavier guitar, a little more detail in the bear - and pared it down so that the figure was the single and central visual.